dextermayhewjd/hitfox/README.md

 ## What does the folders contains
 1. All the C# scripts that are stored in the `Asset/Script`
-2. The script that contains the movement logic of the player is in the `Assets/Script/Player.cs`
+2. The script that contains the login page is the `Assets\Scenes\StartMenu`
-3. The basic scene that contains the moveable cube in the `Asset/Scenes/basic.unity`
+3. The scene that contains the game logic is the `Assets\Scenes\RoyalFortGardens`

-## Development log book
-Used by Everyone to keep track of the development process

-2023-1-25

-    a working cube that is able to move using WASD key the the moving area is restricted

-    the start() define the starting point of the cube

-    the update is called per frame

-    the movement of the object is updated using transform.Translate

-    the restriced area by updating the position using if statement and transform.position
-    by Dexter Ding